Jabbath/Graph-Creator/README.md

 Graph Creator can output a JSON file with (x, y) coordinates of each user added vertex.

 ## Graph Input Options
 Graph Creator allows point and click vertex addition and edge addition.
-Currently, visualization of multiple edges between two vertices is supported.
-Self loops can be added, however visualization has not been implemented yet.
+Labels can be added to vertices by hovering the mouse over them and typing.
+Weights can be added to edges in the same fashion.
+Both parallel edges, and self loops are supported.
 In addition, point and click vertex removal is supported.

-Removing edges from a vertex in the reverse order in which they were added is supported (undo).
+## Binaries
+See releases for the latest binaries.

-## Installation
+## Installation From Source
 To install Graph creator first git clone this repo:

 ```
 git clone https://github.com/Jabbath/Graph-Creator
 ```

-Now, cd to the Graph-Creator director and run npm install to install the dependencies:
+Now, cd to the Graph-Creator directory and run npm install to install the dependencies:

 ```
 cd Graph-Creator